 Submit Your Game

-Who Is Eligible: Open to all independent game developers worldwide (see specific rules).
+Open to independent game developers

 Entry Fee: $75 (regular), $25 (student)